Fine Art Alberta Photographer

 My fine art prints are featured in the Westin Hotel (Abu Dhabi, UAE; San Francisco, CA; Seattle, WA), Callaway Garden Spa & Resort (Georgia, USA), Brush Creek Ranch (Wyoming, USA), Ritz Carlton Hotel (Florida, USA), University Hospital (Edmonton, AB), and private collections in Canada, USA, UK, France, Italy, Sweden, and Australia.

 A selection of my work is licensed by First Light (Canada) and Millennium Images (UK), and Soho Myriad (London, Atlanta, LA).
 I also license work independently for local design projects and stock usage through Pictorialist Photo.
-Open edition prints are available from my shop, while select hand signed photographs and original works are available through Burnaby Art Gallery Rental & Sales (Canada), Art Interiors (Canada), and this website.
+Open edition prints are available from Great Big Canvas, while select hand signed photographs and original works are available through Burnaby Art Gallery Rental & Sales (Canada), Art Interiors (Canada), and this website.

 Original Canadian Paintings